-In this post you’ll read about some advice on which guitars are best for intermediate players.
-These acoustic guitars come in around the $400-$600 mark, give or take a few bucks.
+In this post, you’ll get some advice on which guitars are best for intermediate players.
+These acoustic guitars come in around the $400-$600 marks, give or take a few bucks.
 This is a good ballpark figure for a mid-level acoustic.

 Seagull Guitars: S6 Original and Maritime SWS

-When it comes to intermediate-level guitars Seagull is a brand that gets my top recommendation.
-This is a Canadian company with a great attention to detail and some beautiful and innovative designs.
-Their guitars continually get good reviews for their value, sound and performance.
+When it comes to intermediate-level guitars, Seagull is a brand that deserves a lot of attention.
+This is a Canadian company with a great eye for detail and some beautiful and innovative designs.
+Their guitars continually get good reviews for their value, sound, and performance.

 Hear the Seagull Maritime SWS

 Martin guitars are outstanding instruments.
 I’ve owned a few, and I’m a big fan.
 But they are a little expensive for many guitar players, especially those who are just getting up to steam in their careers.